Multiple Instance Learning

 CROSS VALIDATION INDICES

-In the paper, each method is tested by repeating 10-fold cross validation five times.
-The randomly generated cross validation indices of the experimented datasets below can be used to reproduce the results to do comparisons with other methods.
+The proposed MIL approaches and the state-of-the-art methods are tested by repeating a ten-fold cross validation for five times.
+Randomly generated cross validation indices of the experimented datasets below can be used to reproduce the experimental results to make comparisons.